berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 Note that when multiple threads are using their current contexts to render to the same drawable, OpenGL does not guarantee atomicity of fragment update operations.
-In particular, programmers may not assume that depth-bu ering will automatically work correctly; there is a race condition between threads that read and update the depth bu er.
+In particular, programmers may not assume that depth-buffering will automatically work correctly; there is a race condition between threads that read and update the depth buffer.
 Clients are responsible for avoiding this condition.
-They may use vendor- speci c extensions or they may arrange for separate threads to draw in disjoint regions of the framebu er, for example.
+They may use vendor- specific extensions or they may arrange for separate threads to draw in disjoint regions of the framebuffer, for example.

 glXGetCurrentContext returns the current context.